FeiE/PsyDATA_Visualisation/README.md

 <img src="/scatterplot.png" alt="" width="300">

-  - The coloured disks show the group medians with their 95% confidence intervals.
-The black scatterplot shows the distribution of individual differences and their group results.
+  - Left: the coloured disks show the group medians with their 95% confidence intervals.
+Right: the black scatterplot shows the distribution of individual differences and their group results.